 Ubisoft also rolled out the much-awaited and a bit delayed The Black Wind event.
 Assassin's Creed: Odyssey players can pick up the bounty, locate the ship and proceed to pummel it to earn themselves some Orichalcum, the game's currency, and some fancy sails to show off.

 Much like RDR2, Assassin's Creed: Odyssey was developed across as much as 10 studios, so it's perhaps a bit unwise to generalise such statements.
-However, Ubisoft did say that the game was pretty much done a year before it launched, so we guess the company could've learned from its earlier mistakes.
+However, Ubisoft did say that the game a year before it launched, so we guess the company could've learned from its earlier mistakes.